patricklafrance/shelby/README.md

     extendedModel.departments.shelby.subscribe(departmentsChangedFunction);
     extendedModel.departments.push(accountingDepartment);

-    // accountDepartment has been automatically removed from the subscription. extendedModel.departments.remove(accountingDepartment);
+    // "accountingDepartment" has been automatically removed from the subscription. extendedModel.departments.remove(accountingDepartment);

 This is the basic usage of the subscription extender, some options are available, like the ability to filter which properties of an object should be added to a subscription, you can learn about them [in the API section](#).